Becoming a great chief executive officer (CEO) is one of the ultimate goals in business and one’s career.

 Currently the majority of ASX 200 CEOs have a background in finance, emphasising the value of a clear understanding of the ‘numbers’ underpinning any organisation.

-Education can be a fundamental stepping stone to reaching the top job, with just over four-fifths of ASX 200 CEOs holding an undergraduate, and little over half earning a postgraduate degree.
+Education can be a fundamental stepping stone to reaching the top job, with just over four-fifths of ASX 200 CEOs holding an undergraduate, and little over half having earned a postgraduate degree.
 And of these top level executives, less than a quarter have an MBA qualification.

 How to become a CEO - what are your chances?